imarc/mill4-wp-starter-theme/README.md

 The primary PHP dependency is [Millyard](https://github.com/imarc/millyard), which provides most of this theme's core functionality.

 Finally, you'll want to activate the theme in the WordPress admin.

+## Development Standards

+For detailed development standards and best practices, including how to register post types, taxonomies, blocks, view composers, and hooks, please see [DEVELOPMENT_STANDARDS.md](DEVELOPMENT_STANDARDS.md).

 ## Frontend Build